nkpanda/NTLMBrute/README.md

 Script Modification:
 ====================

-1. Enter the username for which you want to fuzz the password in line 5.
+1. Enter the username for which you want to fuzz the password in line 6.
-2. Enter the end point URL in line7.
+2. Enter the end point URL in line 8.

 How to use the script: